-This year, Mother’s Day and my daughter’s 8th birthday fall on the same day and we will be celebrating with an afternoon tea party.
-I love entertaining, but hosting a tea party is a little bit different than our usual get togethers.
+This year, Mother’s Day and my daughter’s 9th birthday fall on the same day and we will be celebrating with an afternoon tea party.
+I love entertaining, but hosting a tea party is a little bit different than our usual get-togethers.

-Since not everyone drinks black tea, its important to have a variety of tea bags available.
+Since not everyone drinks black tea, it is important to have a variety of tea bags available.
 Instead of purchasing full boxes of each tea, you can purchase a single variety box.

 Anytime we have gone out for tea, they always serve our tea sandwiches and desserts on these beautiful tiered trays.
 You start with the savory bites on the bottom, scones in the middle, and sweets on top.
 And you eat your way from bottom to top while you sip your tea.

 Have you ever hosted a Mother’s Day tea?
 What is your favorite Mother’s Day traditions?